alexeympw/email-agent-backend/API_DOCUMENTATION.md

    - If deployment fails due to migration errors, check that all models are properly defined
    - The system automatically creates a default admin user (`a@aiemailnewsletter.com`) for existing campaigns
    - All campaigns are automatically associated with this default user

+6. **Campaign Control Issues**
+   - If a campaign appears "stuck", check if it's paused using the status endpoint
+   - Use the pause endpoint to stop a running campaign immediately
+   - Use the resume endpoint to continue a paused campaign
+   - Long delays between emails are normal based on `limits_window_seconds` setting

 ### Logs Access
 ```bash